Pilli3800/send-whatsapp-message-python/README.md

-# Send Whatsapp Message with Python
+# Send Whatsapp Message to Numbers From Excel with Python

 ## Starting 🚀
 _Application to send automated messages that include text and images in PYTHON 3.9 language._